isomerpages/ogp/_about-us/eng/ziwei.md

   * Worked on the frontend and backend of Pouch, and also implemented security classifications for files and folders.

   * Implemented the appointment flow and landing page for MediPay, during hackathon.
-quote: In time of test, family is best.
+quote: Life is beautiful.
+It’s about giving.
+It’s about family.
 linkedinId: ""

 ---